As the seasons change, we invited you to celebrate Autumn Colours by submitting stories of 250 words or under in our latest flash story competition.

-We want to read stories inspired by Autumn Colours, in which ever way you choose to interpret this.
+We wanted to read stories inspired by Autumn Colours, in which ever way you choose to interpret this.
 The stories can be fact or fiction but must be no more than 250 words in length.
 Judge’s decisions on this matter are final.

 Rebekah Lattin-Rawstrone – Author, editor and creative writing tutor for the Novel Studio, City, University of London.